n2cms/n2cms/README.md

 * **I want to create an open source project based on N2CMS.
 I want N2CMS to be part of the branding my project.
 Do you have guidance on naming my project?**
 	* Yes, please use the entire project name "N2CMS" in your project name.
 For example, N2CMS.BootstrapBlog would be great project name.
-	We feel that just using "N2" is to generic.
+	We feel that just using "N2" is too generic.
 Using N2CMS will help with organic search results.